chrishantha/install-java/README.md

 "install-java.sh" is an installation script for setting up Oracle Java Development Kit on Linux.

-I'm mainly using Ubuntu and therefore this script is tested only on Ubuntu 14.04 64-bit version
+I'm mainly using Ubuntu and therefore this script is tested only on Ubuntu versions.
+I have tested this script on Ubuntu 14.04 and Ubuntu 15.04 versions.

 ## Prerequisites